Record turnout for Hong Kong council elections amid calls for full democracy

 HONG KONG (Reuters) - Record numbers of people voted on Sunday in Hong Kong district council elections viewed as a test of support for chief executive Carrie Lam following six months of often violent pro-democracy protests that have convulsed the Chinese-ruled city.

-Government data showed more than 2.3 million people had voted by 5.30 p.m., a turnout rate of 56%, with five hours left until polling stations closed - a showing that appeared to have been encouraged by the political turmoil.
+Government data showed more than 2.6 million people had voted by 7.30 p.m., a turnout rate of 63%, with three hours left until polling stations closed - a showing that appeared to have been encouraged by the political turmoil.
 About 1.47 million voted in the last district elections four years ago.

 First results should start trickling in before midnight.